- Types of Licence

 6.4 Network Session History (Available for Network Floating)

 With this tool you can review the usage of your Network Floating licence by a selected month.
 This information is generated onto a graph with the x axis representing the days of the month, and the y axis representing the number of concurrent Network Sessions.
-The red horizontal line displayed on the graph is your allocated number of Network Sessions, corresponding to the number of licences you have purchased.
+The red horizontal line displayed on the graph is your allocated number of Network Sessions, corresponding to the number of licenses you have purchased.

 You can access further information for each day by clicking onto the bar corresponding to it.
 This will show you the names of the machines which have run the program on that day, the number of times they have done so, and the collective amount of time they have spent within the software.

-Further information will also show the number of rejected Network Sessions for the selected day, which can be a useful indicator if additional licences are required.
+Further information will also show the number of rejected Network Sessions for the selected day, which can be a useful indicator if additional licenses are required.
 This information is also available for the month overall, displayed at the base of the page.

 Viewing Session History for a selected licence:

-New to the Licence Portal are installation file downloads for all your purchased Oasys Software, ensuring existing customers have self-service access to all the latest available software updates and releases.
+New to the Licence Portal are installation file downloads for all your purchased Oasys software, ensuring existing customers have self-service access to all the latest available software updates and releases.
 All downloads initiated for the Standalone PP5 or Network Floating licensed products will provide you with the most recent release version of the software.

 By selecting the “Downloads” option on the Licence Portal Home screen, you will be shown a list of all the software downloads available for your account, with their corresponding activation Key ID shown alongside.
 Select the Download option beneath to begin.